School of Education and Human Development

 Faculty Listing: School of Education and Human Development

-Grounded in the Jesuit commitment of being “men and women with and for others” and the Ignatian tradition of the importance of a rigorous liberal arts core, the School of Education and Health Professional Studies aspires to prepare current and future students as exemplary education, leadership development, and health professionals who understand the implications of their field of studies and practices and who see themselves as transformative leaders in these fields by:
+Grounded in the Jesuit commitment of being “men and women with and for others” and the Ignatian tradition of the importance of a rigorous liberal arts core, the School of Education and Human Development (SEHD) aspires to prepare current and future students as exemplary education, leadership development, and counseling professionals who understand the implications of their field of studies and practices and who see themselves as transformative leaders in these fields by:

 - Promoting long-lasting and ethically rooted local, national and international partnerships with education, health, and organizations committed to improving the social conditions of the communities and people they serve.